croct-tech/challenges/backend-developer/stream-application/README.md

 As a backend developer, your task is to create a standalone application that translates IPs from a stream of events into another stream of geographical locations.

-The input stream will be sequences of messages with the following schema:
+The input stream will be a sequence of messages with the following schema:

 - **Client ID**
   The ID of the client that emitted the event.